Write Deployable MATLAB Code

 Instead of compiling the function that generates the MATLAB code and attempting to deploy it, perform the following tasks:

 Run the code once in MATLAB to obtain your generated function.

-Compile the MATLAB code, including the generated function.
+Package the MATLAB code, including the generated function.

 Another alternative to using

-using anonymous function handles.
+FEVAL is using anonymous function handles.

 If you require the ability to create MATLAB code for dynamic run-time processing, your end users must have an installed copy of MATLAB.

 Do Not Rely on Changing Directory or Path to Control the Execution of MATLAB Files

 In general, good programming practices advise against redirecting a program search path dynamically within the code.
 Many developers are prone to this behavior since it mimics the actions they usually perform on the command line.
 However, this can lead to problems when deploying code.